 Can You Put Bleach Down a Macerator Toilet?

-Never put any chemicals containing bleach down a macerator toilet.
-Bleach corrodes the seal around the macerator valve, which causes the system to fail because the macerator cannot sense when to open or close.
+You should never pour any chemicals containing bleach down a macerator toilet.
+Bleach will corrode the seal around the macerator valve, which will eventually cause the system to fail as the macerator won’t be able to detect when to open or close.

 How Do You Clear a Clogged Toilet Macerator?